Jubilee line pilot

-We want to partner with the telecoms industry to create this vision of a Connected London, and to generate revenue to reinvest in the transport network.
+We are partnering with the telecoms industry to create this vision of a Connected London, and to generate revenue to reinvest in the transport network.

-We will add mobile coverage in Tube stations and tunnels so commuters can enjoy seamless connectivity.
-With our industry partner, we will own and operate a new commercial 4G network underground and offer commercial services to other operators.
+We have plans to add mobile coverage in below-ground Tube stations and all tunnels so commuters can enjoy seamless connectivity.
+Soon, we will announce our new industry partner, together we will make available a new commercial 4G network underground and offer commercial mobile services to all our customers.

 We have significant assets and the operational and engineering expertise to support the building of the new network.